antonw-88/GICSP/industrial-protocols/readme.md

 - Example use-cases.
 - The goal is not to be able to configure and pratically implement the protocol.

+*The layer(s) specified are the ones that the protocol itself controls.
+ICCP for example has direct control over 5-7, and relies on supporting protocols for handling the 1-4 mechanics.
 _Note: for someone without an IT background, reading up on the OSI-model and related topics is seemingly necessary._

 ## Commonalities between Industrial Protocols